-Heybeliada is the second biggest island of Istanbul.
+Heybeliada is the second biggest island in Istanbul.
 Previously it was called Halki, which means copper due to the copper mine that was on the island.
 Over time, the name changed to Heybeliada, as its silhouette resembles a saddlebag which means “Heybe” in Turkish.
-It is not just famous for its nature, sea and fresh air but also for its historical institutions such as the maritime, sanatorium and school of clergy (priest).
+It is not just famous for its nature, sea, and fresh air but also for its historical institutions such as the maritime, sanatorium, and school of clergy (priest).

 The island of Burgazada, which is famous for its historic church and charming mansions, is one of the favorite destinations for local and foreign tourists, especially during the summer.
 The first place to visit on the island is the church which embodies the dungeon where St. Mehodios was imprisoned.
 There is also the mansion where one of the most famous Turkish writers Sait Faik and his mother used to live.

 Next to the museum, there is Hagia Yani Church which was built in the 9th century.
 It was constructed above a dungeon in which an exiled reverend was kept.
 There is also a holy spring in the courtyard of the church that is a must-see.